a home is exciting, overwhelming, and possibly frightening, because

 The home buying process can be confusing.
 You hear words like, escrow, tax prorations, deed transfer tax, and title insurance to name a few.
 The first step to homeownership is to gather your personal papers and step two is to be preapproved by a mortgage loan officer.
 The lender will want to see the following:

-see all information that relates to income and debt obligation.
+In short, the loan officer will want to see all information that relates to income and debt obligation.

 The reason is to determine the maximum amount of money that you

 but the lender wants to give you a lending range.
 The lender also

 needs to determine the different loan options for you.
 The

 FHA home loan is a great to finance

 a home with a low down payment, low cash to close, and a very low

 conventional loans also have

 lending requirements.
 The amount of money you can borrow depends

 on your credit score, available cash for the down payment (if necessary),

 the ideal monthly mortgage payment based on the loan program.

 Preapproval (also call prequalification) requires an examination of your credit report and credit score.
 Even if you have credit blemishes, lenders can sometimes boost a credit score by instructing you to pay down or payoff some monthly bills.
 That’s another reason loan officers want to know the amount of available cash.
 Some loan programs are more accepting of poor credit.

-program and/or down payment and assistance grant program.
+home loan program and/or down payment and assistance grant program.